Info

 Consider/Ask Yourself:

-• She is in a 10-year relationship with her partner.
+• She isn’t in contact with her family.

 How to Get Over It and On With It: